BYUCamachoLab/emepy/docs/bragg.md

         layer1 = Layer(mode_solver1, num_modes, wavelength * 1e-6, length * 1e-6)  # First half of bragg grating
         layer2 = Layer(mode_solver2, num_modes, wavelength * 1e-6, length * 1e-6)  # Second half of bragg grating

-Still in our loop, we will create a PeriodicEME object and assign a number of periods.
+Still in our loop, we will create a EME object and assign a number of periods.
 The solver will utilize this by only solving for the modes of one period, and will cascade the resulting s-parameters together a number of times matching the period count.

-        eme = PeriodicEME([layer1, layer2], num_periods)
+        eme = EME([layer1, layer2], num_periods)

 Let's draw our structure just once and make sure we designed it correctly.

         if wavelength == wl_lower:
             eme.draw()

-Finally, let's propagate our results and grab the absolute value of the tranmission value and append to our list.
+Finally, let's propagate our results and grab the absolute value of the transmission value and append to our list.

         eme.propagate()  # propagate at given wavelength